oblac/jodd-site/doc/madvoc/2+actions.md

 * `action_package` - optional part of the action path that comes from action's package.

-By default, each part of path is defined from method/class/package name.
+By default, each part of action path is defined from method/class/package name so you don't have to explicitly specify anything.
-Still, each can be explicitly defined by setting corresponding annotation value.
+Still, each part of action path can be explicitly defined by corresponding annotation value, so you can easily override defaults.

 ## Action class & action method

-Bare minimum for creating an action is to put annotations on POJO class and one of its methods:
+Bare minimum for creating an action is putting annotations on POJO class and one of its methods:

 ~~~~~ java